fusion-jena/waterscrape/minutes.md

 ## Next steps
 -->

+- potentially change or remove rare keywords
+- find out if problem fixes itself with max limit on keyword searches

 TODO:
 - [x] change datatype from keyword to longer varchar
 - [x] ensure all queries are lowercase